In this blog post we want to show you step by step how to carry out the process of painting a guitar from scratch.

 In either case, be especially careful when sanding the first layers of color to avoid peeling.
 And especially in translucent colors to avoid color differences.

-4.- GLOSS FINISH – NITORLACK LACQUER
+4.- HOW TO APPLY THE GLOSS FINISH – NITORLACK LACQUER

 The purpose of the finish is to protect the color, give depth to the finish.